johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.5 Short- and Soft-Field Takeoffs and Landings.md

 	3. Taxi into takeoff position using maximum available runway length, and align on runway centerline
 	4. Apply brakes and hold while applying takeoff power, check gauges
 	5. Release brakes, accelerate with POH recommended pitch technique, rotate at recommended [[IAS]], and accelerate to and climb at [[Vx]]
-	6. Retract gear/flaps after positive rate of climb, and in accordance with POH/AFM
+	6. Retract gear/flaps after positive rate of climb, clear of obstacles and >200', and in accordance with POH/AFM
 	7. Maintain [[Vx]] until obstacle is cleared (or 50' AGL), then accelerate to [[Vy]]
 	8. Here's how **NOT** to do it:
 	   > [!youtube] [Tom Cruise, in American Made](https://www.youtube.com/watch?v=xXz7UyPTytE)